Best weekend getaways to plan right now | CNN Underscored

 Savannah, Georgia

 Elsewhere, one of the best ways to enjoy Savannah is on foot, strolling through its colonial streets and marveling at its historic mansions and the elegant southern live oak trees.
-Don’t miss one of the city’s most-popular attractions, Forsyth Park.
-And, if you want a break from all that walking, you can book a trolley tour around all the must-see attractions of this special city.
+Don’t miss one of the city’s most popular attractions, Forsyth Park.
+If you want a break from all that walking, you can book a trolley tour around all the must-see attractions of this special city.

 Of course, you can’t forget about Savannah’s legendary eateries and nightlife scene, which have put the city on the map for foodies across the country.